TainoCode/mixed-messages/README.md

 # mixed-messages
-Mixed Messages is the first Codecademy portfolio project for the Fullstack Career Path Certification
+Mixed Messages is the first Codecademy portfolio project for the Fullstack Career Path Certification.
+For this particular program I decided to go with a funny random title generator.
+Be it for project names, music bands, company names, etc. so I hope it gets a good ol' guffaw out of you!

 ## Project Objectives
 - Build a message generator program using Javascript